 OBOL donates nutritious food, blankets, pet beds, leashes, collars, harnesses, toys, pet clothes, and other critical supplies to keep pets of the homeless happy and healthy, thus allowing them to stay with their loving, human companions rather than being relinquished to overpopulated shelters with high euthanasia rates.

-Every month OBOL has a direct outreach to more than 200 plus homeless people which donates to:
+Every month OBOL has a direct outreach to 200+ homeless people

 - Six transitional shelters in the Greater Los Angeles Area where the homeless can live with their pet(s);

 - Homeless who live on the streets with their pets that are individuals, families, disabled, mentally ill, veterans, seniors and teens;

 - Nine organizations that have special programs for the homeless and low-income people and find out they live with their pet(s), but they do not have any pet supplies.
 As a result, they come to OBOL to get donated dog & cat food, treats, blankets, pet beds, leashes, collars, harnesses and more for their companion(s);

 - Veterans who live with their pet(s)on the streets and all veterans with pets including their service dog;